drlippman/desmosmathquill/docs/Config.md

 If this option was set to `'+-'`, `+` and `-` would "break out" of the exponent.
 This doesn't apply to the first character in a superscript or subscript, so typing `x^-6` still results in `x^{-6}`.
 The downside to setting this option is that in order to type `x^{n+m}`, a workaround like typing `x^(n+m` and then deleting the `(` is required.

+## charsThatBreakOutOfSupSubVar

+Extends `charsThatBreakOutOfSupSub` with additional characters that will "break out" of superscripts and subscripts when the base is a variable.

+## charsThatBreakOutOfSupSubOp

+Extends `charsThatBreakOutOfSupSub` with additional characters that will "break out" of superscripts and subscripts when the base is an operator or brackets.

+## listCharReturnsTo

+When set, a list character like a comma will break out of whatever expression it is, to prevent typing commas inside expressions.
+The format is `[symbol, type]`, where `type` can be `baseline` or `bracket`.  `baseline` will return to the expression baseline after the symbol is typed, while `bracket` will return to the inside of the topmost bracket expression, useful for when entering n-tuples.

 ## autoCommands

 `autoCommands` defines the set of commands automatically rendered by just typing the letters without typing a backslash first.